Have you been injured in a motor vehicle accident?

 Once your injury claim is settled, it is not possible to re-open your claim.
 It is important to determine the full extent of the effects of your injury and how it may affect your earning capacity and enjoyment of life in the future before you settle your claim.

-It is a requirement in Alberta that all motorists must have insurance on their vehicle.
-If the other driver does not have insurance, a claim to compensate you can be made through the Alberta Uninsured Motorist Fund of up to $200,000.00.
+It is a requirement in Alberta that all motorists have insurance on their vehicle.
+If the other driver does not have insurance, a claim for compensation can be made through the Motor Vehicle Accidents Claims Program of up to $200,000.00.

 Hit and Run